Tributyltin hydride: Synthesis and characterization

+It can also be synthesized by a reduction of tributyltin chloride with lithium aluminium hydride.

 The hydride is a distillable liquid that is mildly sensitive to air, decomposing to (Bu3Sn)2O.
 Its IR spectrum exhibits a strong band at 1814 cm−1 for νSn−H.

 Applications

 It is a specialized reagent in organic synthesis.
 Combined with azobisisobutyronitrile (AIBN) or by irradiation with light, tributyltin hydride converts organic halides (and related groups) to the corresponding hydrocarbon.
 This process occurs via a radical chain mechanism involving the radical Bu3Sn•.
 The radical abstracts a H• from another equivalent of tributyltin hydride, propagating the chain.
 Tributyltin hydride's utility as a H• donor can be attributed to its relatively weak bond strength (78 kcal/mol).

 It is the reagent of choice for hydrostannylation reactions: